Administrative Policies and Procedures Manual - Policy 3410: Sick Leave

 Sick leave is used only for the specific purposes defined below.

-Time off due to personal illness or injury (including disability due to pregnancy and childbirth), prescheduled doctor and dentist appointments, and other related medical conditions may be charged to sick leave as provided for in Section 6. herein.
+Time off due to personal illness, injury, or medical treatment (including pregnancy and childbirth), prescheduled doctor and dentist appointments, and other related medical conditions may be charged to sick leave as provided for in Section 6. herein.
 Absence from work to care for an ill or injured member of one's immediate family may also be charged to sick leave as provided for in Section 6. herein.
 Family members may be natural, step, adopted, or foster, and immediate family, for purposes of this policy, is defined as the employee's spouse or domestic partner, children, grandchildren, parents, grandparents, and siblings.
+Persons affected by pregnancy, childbirth, and related medical conditions must be treated the same as persons affected by other medical conditions.

 Time off due to the quarantine of an employee's household may be charged to sick leave.